Xunius/Menotexport/README.md

 before we figure out an easy to bypass this, please consider backing up your database file, and trying an older version of Mendeley before 1.19.
 Sorry for the trouble.

+### More rants

+I thought I messed up my sync, but no, it appears to be a much larger scale issue with Mendeley: lots of people are losing their PDFs after syncing.
+See [this twitter](https://twitter.com/mendeleysupport/status/1002557134519840769?lang=en) and [their support page](https://service.elsevier.com/app/answers/detail/a_id/27709/supporthub/mendeley/p/10941/).

+I was trying their re-activation workaround, but guess what, they say that sync setting is deprecated in my version (1.17.10) and I need to upgrade to the latest, which encrypts your LOCAL data.
+WTF Mendeley?!

+Lesson learnt: backup your data regularly, and better still, ditch Mendeley.

 ## What does this do?

 Menotexport is a simple python solution to help extracts and exports annotations (highlighted